run-ai/docs/docs/admin/runai-setup/config/cli-admin-install.md

 ## Updating the Run:ai Administrator CLI

 To update the CLI to the latest version perform the same install process again.
+The command `runai-adm update` is no longer supported.